 Basic principles of physiology are introduced, with emphasis on homeostatic mechanisms.
 Attention is given to the functions of organ systems and coordination in the whole human organism.
 6 contact hours.

-General Education Category: Gen. Ed.
-Advanced Quantitative/Scientific Reasoning.
+General Education Category: Elective (E).

 Prerequisite: BIOL 111 and BIOL 112, with a grade of C or better, or BIOL 108, with a grade of C or better and BIOL 231.